Distracted Driving Accidents

-With the ever-increasing use and prevalence of cell phones, talking while driving and texting while driving have become hot issues across the United States with some people being charged with negligent homicide for using a cell phone and causing a crash.
+With the ever-increasing use and prevalence of cell phones, talking and texting while driving has become a hot issue across the United States.
+Some people have even been charged with negligent homicide for using a cell phone and causing a crash.
 But there are many other forms of distracted driving that constitute negligence too.
 These include doing other activities unrelated to driving while operating a vehicle such as:

 - Any other activity that takes your eyes off the road.

 Six Out of Ten Teen Crashes Involve Driver Distraction

 The AAA Foundation For Traffic Safety (AAA-FTS) has published a very sobering report this week – teen drivers are even more distracted behind the wheel than previously thought.

 The AAA-FTS analyzed in-vehicle event recorders in 1,691 moderate-to-severe vehicle accidents between August of 2007 and July of 2013 involving drivers ages 16-19.

 The study found that in 58% of accidents the teenage drivers were involved in “some form of non-driving-related behavior” in the 6 seconds leading up to the accident.
 Talking on a cell phone was one form of non-driving-related behavior.

 According to the AAA-FTS, the National Highway Traffic Safety Administration had previously estimated that distracted teen driving accounted for only 14% of crashes involving teens.
 That is a 44% variation from what the Foundation observed.
 Peter Kissinger, the AAA-FTS president, notes that “[t]he in-depth analysis provides indisputable evidence that teen drivers are distracted in a much greater percentage of crashes than we previously realized.”